What rises when a woman stops disappearing and begins to remember her own name.

 She is the unknown—

-wild, sacred, and unrepeatable.
+wild, sacred, unrepeatable.

-She is ready to soar.
+She is ready to rise

 “She rose not from ashes—but from memory, moss, and myth.”